Kidnapped: The Chloe Ayling Story

-Kidnapped: The Chloe Ayling Story is a six-part British television series, based on the true life kidnapping of British model Chloe Ayling.
-It is made for BBC Three with Nadia Parkes in the lead role.
-BBC Studios produced the series which was written by Georgia Lester, directed by Al Mackay and produced by Clare Shepherd.
+Kidnapped: The Chloe Ayling Story is a six-part British television series, based on the true-life kidnapping of British model Chloe Ayling.
+It premiered on 14 August 2024 on BBC Three with Nadia Parkes in the lead role.
+BBC Studios produced the series, which was written by Georgia Lester, directed by Al Mackay, and produced by Clare Shepherd.

 Premise

 Model Chloe Ayling arrived in Milan, Italy for a modelling job in 2017 only to be abducted by brothers Łukasz and Michał Herba.
 She was held for six days for a ransom of £265,000.
 The brothers were sentenced to jail in 2018.